14 Quick Stress Relievers For Women (Not Exercise or Sleep!)

 - Sit back or lie down in a comfortable position where you are free from distractions.
 Then close your eyes.

-- Tense the muscle in your toes by curling them in.
-Then notice how it feels when you tense up your foot.
+- Tense the muscles in your toes by curling them in.
+Then, notice how it feels when you tense up your foot.
 Hold that for 5 seconds.

 - Next, tense the muscles in your calf and hold that for 5 seconds.
 Notice how it feels when you tense your legs up.